lemiskutswa/Javascript-Udemy-Course/README.md

 <h3>Operator precedence</h3>
 Same as BODMAS?
 Associativity doesn't matter if the precedence is higher.
-But if operatons have the same precedence, the interpretation follows left-to-right associativity.
+But if operatons have the same precedence, the interpretation follows right-to-left associativity.